 Ardabil, the City of Spas

 Ardabil, located in the north-west of Iran, with breathtaking natural landscapes, cultural attractions, historical structures, and hot spas is one of the most beautiful and verdure places in the first half part of the year.
 Ardabil enjoys great potentials for culture, nature, sport, food, rural, and health tourism.
 It welcomes many tourists and visitors every year during hot summer holidays.
-One of the most scenic routes of Iran that is Asalem to Khalkhal road originates from Asalem in Gilan province and finds its way to Khalkhal in the south of Ardabil province.
-It provides mesmerizing scenery for everyone who wants to enjoy leisurely driving, photo taking, climbing, hiking, and biking while breathing the fresh air.
+One of the most scenic routes and also among the coolest places in Iran that is Asalem to Khalkhal road originates from Asalem in Gilan province and finds its way to Khalkhal in the south of Ardabil province.
+It provides mesmerizing scenery for everyone who wants to enjoy leisurely driving, photo-taking, climbing, hiking, and biking while breathing the fresh air.

 Tabriz, the Tourism Capital of Islamic Countries in 2018